enix223/linux-lib-reference/README.md

-# ubuntu-apt-lib-reference
+# linux-lib-reference

-A reference to checkout what lib/pkg is missing when you failed to compile your c programs
+A quick reference to checkout what lib/pkg is missing when you failed to compile your c programs

 ## Problem & Target